 The Wellington Faculty of Science is made up of five schools which offer excellent teaching and world-leading research programmes in a wide range of fields.
-From Biomedical Science to Environmental Studies to Applied Physics, the opportunities for study are numerous—in fact, most students have trouble choosing.
-Many subjects are unique to this University, including Physical Geography, Forensic Psychology and Marine Conservation.
+From Biomedical Science to Environmental Studies to Chemistry, the opportunities for study are numerous—in fact, most students have trouble choosing.

 Our academic staff are highly regarded internationally and many are acknowledged each year with research and teaching awards in their specialist areas.

 We are located in Wellington, the Science Capital of New Zealand—a thriving city and a great place to study and live.
 The Faculty has well-established links with the many Wellington-based science organisations and government agencies.
 Several noteworthy research centres and institutes are based in the Science Faculty, including:

 - The MacDiarmid Institute for Advanced Materials and Nanotechnology, New Zealand’s top research institute in materials science